The Overwhelming World of Smart Cities and Cyber-Kinetic Threats

 In response to these growing challenges, cities are turning increasingly to smart technologies and applying them to all aspects of city life.
 These technologies offer the promise of increased efficiencies that can reduce the burgeoning problems of urban growth.

 At the same time, though, smart technologies create challenges of their own.
 Vulnerabilities to cyber-kinetic attacks accompany smart systems, putting systems critical to our lives at risk of massive disruption.
 Furthermore, the massive volume of data that our interactions with smart systems generate create serious threats to individuals’ privacy if not adequately protected.
+Other challenges in designing a fully autonomous system for driverless cars.

 Making physical objects in cities “smart”